Ixcatl/fables_novasophonia/docs/core/species.rst

     .. grid-item-card:: TBW

        You are a creature born of powerful will; you naturally clash with others.
-When **you're affected by hostile holy magicks**, take -1 ongoing against any effects.
+When **you're affected by hostile holy magicks**, take -1 ongoing against related effects.
 If it's a damaging effect, you take an extra 2 damage.

 **... then pick one of these moves:**